boprr/corydon/readme.md

 > [!WARNING]
 > This is a work-in-progress project.
 If you encounter any problems, please open an issue.

-> “I’m making an operating system myself, so I know what it’s like to be God.” - Terry A. Davis

 ## how to make?